tinteto/NEMOvies-Animated-Movies-Database/README.md

 d.
 Detailed Movie Page:
 Each movie page contains name, release date, movie creators and actors, detailed description and image.
-All users can see a comment section.
-Only registered users can comment on movies.
 Edit and Delete buttons are visible only to the movie page creator.
 Each movie can be edited and deleted only by its creator.
+All users can see the reviews section.
+Only registered users can review movies.

 e.
 User Profile Page:
 Contains information about the user: name and email, as well as a collection of all movies the user has uploaded.